bennettpeter/leanfront/README.md

 ## Videos Screen
 ![](ScreenShots/Videos.png)

 Videos from the Videos part of MythTV are shown here, organized by directory.
 You can drill down to subdirectories or play videos from this screen.

+- Selecting a video icon and pressing enter opens a [Detail Screen](#detail-screen).
+- You can also long press a video or press the menu key on the remote to get a menu of actions to immediately take on a video.

 <details><summary>Operating on a directory</summary>